Target level of study

 6 credits

-The second year of the program is designed to provide in-depth academic training in civil procedure and enforcement, as well as specific preparation for the various written and oral exams required for admission to the professional training program for judicial commissioners, as set out in Decree no. 2019-1185 of November 15, 2019.
-During the second year of the Master's program, students can opt for the apprenticeship system by joining a judicial commissioner's firm.
+The second year of the program is designed to provide, on the one hand, in-depth university training in civil procedure and enforcement procedures and, on the other hand, specific preparation for the various written and oral exams required to enter the professional training program for judicial officers, as provided for by Decree No. 2019-1185 of November 15, 2019.
+During this second year of the Master's program, students have the option of choosing an apprenticeship program by joining a judicial officer's office.

 Optional